rezaim/ML-Algos-Subdivisions/README.md

 - Stochastic Gradient Descent (SGD)
 - Mini-batch Gradient Descent
 - Adam (Adaptive Moment Estimation)
-- RMSprop
-- Adagrad

 ## Conclusion:

 In this tutorial, we've discussed how to subdivide ML algorithms based on the learning paradigm and optimization technique.
-Specifically, we focused on three optimization technique subdivisions: distance-based, tree-based, and gradient-based methods.
 By understanding these subdivisions, you can gain insights into the different types of ML algorithms and their underlying optimization principles.
 Remember that choosing the right algorithm depends on the specific problem you are trying to solve and the nature of your data.
 Exploring and experimenting with different algorithms is essential to find the best fit for your particular ML task.